crosire/reshade/REFERENCE.md

 To create a pipeline, call `reshade::api::device::create_pipeline()` with a list of sub-objects that should be combined.
 This can contain graphics shaders and render state to create a graphics pipeline, or just a compute shader sub-object to create a compute pipeline, or ray tracing shaders to create a ray tracing pipeline.

+In D3D9, D3D10, D3D11 and OpenGL, pipeline state objects can be partially bound, meaning `reshade::api::command_list::bind_pipeline()` can be called with a subset of `reshade::api::pipeline_stage` flags and only the sub-objects in the pipeline state object corresponding to those flags will be bound.
+In D3D12 and Vulkan pipeline state objects have to be monolithic and can only be bound as a whole, meaning the pipeline stage flags have to be `reshade::api::pipeline_stage::all_graphics` (for a graphics pipeline), `reshade::api::pipeline_stage::all_compute` (for a compute pipeline) or `reshade::api::pipeline_stage::all_raytracing` (for a ray tracing pipeline) and only a single pipeline per these stage flags can be bound on a command list at a time.

 The concept of `reshade::api::pipeline` is functionally equivalent to `ID3D12PipelineState` in D3D12 or `VkPipeline` in Vulkan.

 Binding resources and other objects to the shaders in a pipeline is done via descriptors.
 A descriptor is just a small handle that points to a shader resource view (`reshade::api::resource_view`), a sampler object (`reshade::api::sampler`) or a constant buffer resource (`reshade::api::buffer_range`).
 These are written into fixed-size linear tables (`reshade::api::descriptor_table`) in memory (`reshade::api::descriptor_heap`), which can be quickly swapped at draw time (using `reshade::api::command_list::bind_descriptor_tables()`).
 An additional layout object (`reshade::api::pipeline_layout`) is needed to map the entries from these linear tables to shader registers in shaders.

-Since this mapping can get pretty complex, below is an example pipeline layout description which describes just a single a descriptor table and how the corresponding table would be layed out in memory:
+Since this mapping can get pretty complex, below is an example pipeline layout description which describes just a single descriptor table and how the corresponding table would be layed out in memory:
 ```cpp
 reshade::api::pipeline_layout_param params[];